NovatecConsulting/influx-baselining/README.md

 ## SBOM

-To generate a software bill of materials (SBOM), execute the gradle task cyclonedxBom.
+To generate a software bill of materials (SBOM), execute the gradle task `cyclonedxBom`.
 It will save the BOM into the folder build/reports.